rsdoiel/antenna/archives/2025/science_and_technology_2025.19.md

 ## Microsoft facing multibillion legal claim over how it sells software

-date: 2025-05-13, updated: 2025-05-13, from: The Register (UK I.T.
+date: 2025-05-13, updated: 2025-05-14, from: The Register (UK I.T.
 News)

-<h4>Stop us if you&#39;ve heard this one before</h4> <p>A legal claim has been brought against Microsoft over alleged licensing practices that could result in a multibillion-pound payout for UK customers.…</p>
+<h4>Stop us if you&#39;ve heard this one before</h4> <p><strong>Updated</strong>  A legal claim has been brought against Microsoft over alleged licensing practices that could result in a multibillion-pound payout for UK customers.…</p>

 <br>